What is a Key Performance Indicator?

 Answering the question, what is a key performance indicator, is not exactly as straightforward as it may seem.

-This is because key performance indicators, known commonly as KPIs, have multiple uses in aviation SMS programs.
+This is because key performance indicators, known commonly as KPIs, have multiple uses in aviation safety management systems (SMS).

-Most obviously, as “performance” in the name implies, KPIs are data metrics (i.e. “Indicators”) used to track “performance” in aviation SMS programs.
+Most obviously, as “performance” in the name implies, KPIs are data metrics (i.e. “Indicators”) used to track “performance” in aviation SMS.

 Performance in SMS programs is not always “safety.”
-The four general categories of performance that relate to SMS programs are:
+The four general categories of performance that can be tracked using your SMS are:

 - Operational; and